ppadjin/torch-parallel-from-scratch/README.md

 # Torch parallel from scratch

-This is a toy implementation of two data parallelization techniques commonly used: **Parameter server** and **Ring all-reduce**.
+This is a toy implementation of two data parallelization techniques commonly used in machine learning:

+1. **Parameter server** - one server that calculates gradients, centralized.
+2. **Ring all-reduce** - all workers cooperate to calculate gradients, distributed.

 For this implementation, only `torch.multiprocessing` module is used to handle process creation and communication. torch.multiprocessing is a wrapper for multiprocessing module in Python standard library, which enables sharing torch tensors.

 ## Quick start